 Paul said it so well in the above passage.
-He said: “knowing, that as you are partakers of the sufferings, so shall you be also of the consolation.(AMIV)”
+He said: “because we know that as you are partakers of the sufferings, so also you will partake of the consolation.”
+(NKJV)

 Sign 9.
 Call to Leadership

-Romans 11:13 For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles, I magnify my office:(AMIV)
+Romans 11:13 For I speak to you Gentiles; inasmuch as I am an apostle to the Gentiles, I magnify my ministry, (NKJV)

 The Lord could use Paul because he was willing to follow the Lord instead of man.
 Are you the kind of person that has never been content with following?
 Perhaps you are always asking questions and looking for the truth for yourself.
 Then this is another sign of your apostolic calling.

 The apostle seeks to know the truth for himself.
 He does not just accept anything everyone says, but listens and then seeks his own revelation and conviction.
 He is discontent with the meager bits of teaching and truth that are handed out and seeks more.
 Then as he receives that abundance from the Lord, he hands it out to those around him.